Cathy347Le/React-Task-App/README.md

 - Model data and seed the data.
 Task data should show up on MongoDB.
 - Update backend to display data from Mongo.
 Setup task routes.
 You can check for success if the port 4000 displays the correct IDs
 - Check routes on Postman
-- On frontend, update id field to "\_id" so fetch single task works
+- On frontend, update id field to `_id` so fetch single task works

+- UPDATE ADD TASK
+  - Install body parser, update post route, and test on postman

 ## LIST OF BUGS